mlange-42/go-ecs-benchmarks/README.md

 - Create `N` entities with components `Position` and `Velocity`.

 Each round is performed on a fresh world.
+This reflects the creation of the first entities with a certain components set in your game or application.
+As soon as things stabilize, the benchmarks for entity creation without allocation (above) apply.

-Thus, low `N` values might be biased by things like archetype creation and memory allocation, which may be handled differently by different implementations.
+Low `N` values might be biased by things like archetype creation and memory allocation, which is handled differently by different implementations.
-See the benchmark above for entity creation without allocation.

 ![create2comp_alloc](https://github.com/user-attachments/assets/56ea3d87-ccce-4178-b808-a8cea96c856a)